 I created a full video as well so that you can see how I can run those commands.

 SSL is an important aspect of the security of a website.
-Without SSL user’s don’t feel safe with their data and now a days google don’t rank non SSL sites at top.
-So in this article, I have discussed how you can install SSL certificate for free using Letsencrypt and make your site secure.
+Without SSL users don’t feel safe with their data and now days google doesn’t rank non-SSL sites at the top.
+So in this article, I have discussed how you can install an SSL certificate for free using Letsencrypt and make your site secure.

-If you want to learn more about security, then I suggest to read this Book from Amazon.
+If you want to learn more about security, then I suggest reading this Book from Amazon.